 However, for those not as well-versed in Pandora’s culture or history, the ride doesn’t hold the same appeal.
 There is no story or context offered for the sights and sounds of the journey.
 While the singing Na’vi shaman that appears deep within the river is arguably the most advanced and impressive execution of animatronics ever, it’s a bit unfulfilling without a relevant story-arc.

 Those hoping to learn more about this planet and its inhabitants rather than simply passing through may be disappointed, despite the visual tour de force.
+More than a year later, I second this conclusion that Na’vi River Journey is a fine respite from the aggressive Orlando humidity but is otherwise an underwhelming, sleepy journey that I described to my family beforehand as “it’s a small world” but less anxious, and they somewhat agreed with me.

 Flight of Passage